indepat/LaunchSchool_RB101/README.md

 # README #

 This exercice has been done for the calculator.
-It depmonstrates how a simple program can be elaborated into more complicated versions.
+It demonstrates how a simple program can be elaborated into more complicated versions.

 It shows how we move from an "if" conditional to a "case" conditional.